Kashmiri Muslim Wedding- Custom, Rituals and Preparation

 It is the second visit of the newlywed couple to the bride’s home.

-It is a formal reception organized by a bride’s family for their son-in-law and their relatives.
+It is a formal reception organized by a bride’s family for their son-in-law and relatives.
 Various Kashmiri delights are served.